MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 Note: A user will not be able to liquidate a vault if it is not liquidatable at that moment in time or instance (ex. the collateral increases above 150% during the grace period), even if the vault has been previously marked for liquidation and the grace period is over.

-*Example, Liquidatable Vault:*
+***Example 1, a Liquidatable Vault:***

-*Alices wants to borrow 500 USDT so she opens a vault and deposits $1,000 worth of XTZ as collateral,*
+*Alice wants to borrow 500 USDT so she opens a vault and deposits $1,000 worth of XTZ as collateral*

 - *Collateral Ratio: 200% (or Loan-To-Value Ratio of 50%)*
 - *Liquidation Ratio: 150%*

-*Alice borrows maximum allowable amount of $500 USDT.
+*Alice borrows the maximum allowable amount of $500 USDT.
 The liquidation point is calculated as follows: (liquidationRatio * outstandingLoan) / 1000.
 So given the status of her vault, her liquidation point is: (1500 * 500) / 1000 = 750.
-So, her vault is liquidatable when the value of the collateral assets in the vault drops to a value of $750.*
+So, her vault is liquidatable when the value of the collateral assets in the vault drops to $750.*

-*Example continued: If Alice’s vault becomes drops below 150% collateral, then it becomes open to start the liquidation process.
+***Example continued:*** *If Alice’s vault becomes drops below 150% collateral, then it becomes open to start the liquidation process.
 First, a vault must be “marked” for liquidation by any user .
 This triggers a grace period where the owner of the vault can go and add more collateral into the vault  (or repay some debt) and make it no longer at risk.
-If Alice doesn’t re-collateralize the vault, after the grace period ends, any user can go and liquidate the vault.
-The liquidator can repay up to 50% of the vault, and receives the value of their payment from the vault’s collateral, plus a 10% bonus for helping stabilize the platform.*
+If Alice doesn’t re-collateralize the vault by the time the grace period ends, any user can go and liquidate the vault.
+The liquidator can repay up to 50% of the vault’s debt balance, and receive the value of their payment from the vault’s collateral, plus a 10% bonus for helping stabilize the platform.*

+***Example 2, Vault Liquidation:***

+*Alice’s vault in the example above is open for liquidation.
+Bob steps in to liquidate up to 50% of Alice’s $500 in USDT debt, and repays $250 in USDT.
+By repaying $250 of Alice’s USDT debt, Bob receives $250 in collateral which secured Alice’s loan, plus an additional $25 of collateral (10%) as a reward for liquidating the vault.
+The Mavryk Finance Treasury also receives $25 of collateral as a fee (this fee is paid by the vault’s collateral, not from the liquidator).*

+***Example continued:*** *If the vault is secured by multiple collateral types, the reward paid to the liquidator will be proportional to their percentages in the vault.
+If the vault has 50% XTZ, and 50% tzBTC, then the liquidation rewards will be paid as 50% XTZ & 50% tzBTC as well.*

 ## Satellites, Governance, and the Decentralized Oracle